EbenSteenekamp/ftc2019/README.md

 - Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).

 And last but not least: Always write your commit messages in the present tense.
-Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.
+Your commit message should describewhat the commit, when applied, does to the code – not what you did to the code.

+### Installing drivers for Samsung cellphone

+The Samsung cellphone curently set up as the Robot Controller is not automatically suported by Windows and Android studios.
+To fix this problem a driver can be installed from https://developer.samsung.com/galaxy/others/android-usb-driver-for-windows .
+This driver allows Android studios to debug the android device and should be installed before comunicating with the Samsung cellphone.